 Casual clothes; very few places in Brazil require formal attire

 What's on in Brazil

-Rio de Janeiro comes alive for Carnaval each year at the beginning of Lent.
-Salvador de Bahia's Reveillon festival rings in the New Year on the beach.
-The Sao Paulo LGBT Pride Parade each June is South America's biggest gay pride event.
+Rio de Janeiro comes alive for Carnaval each year at the beginning of Lent, Salvador de Bahia's Reveillon festival rings in the New Year on the beach, and the Sao Paulo LGBT Pride Parade each June is South America's biggest gay pride event.
 Get more information on Events in Brazil.